hexdump0815/imagebuilder/doc/building-own-kernels.md

 - the gcc compiler and other required tools for the kernel compilation should be installed. simply running /scripts/install-buildtools.sh should install everything required
+- for many of the git repositories mentioned below git tags are used to mark specific versions which were built successfully and in most cases even tested to be working, so it might be a good idea to start with such a tagged version to have a higher chance to get a working kernel as a result

 ## directory structure